The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - Chunky handle

-Given a BBC Gardeners' World Magazine Best Buy for the best metal rake this well made lawn rake is solid and strong with a rust resistant stainless steel head and an ash handle.
-It's a heavier rake at 1.16kg, with a thick, chunky handle that's 160cm long and ideal for taller gardeners, allowing them to work without putting strain on the back but it may not be comfortable for smaller gardeners.
-However, it feels well balanced and comfortable and rakes really well.
-The angled tines tackle moss and thatch in the lawn with ease but also handle themselves well in borders to drag out leaves, thanks to the spreader bar across the head that ensures a constant pressure.
-It comes with a ten year warranty.
+Given a BBC Gardeners' World Magazine Best Buy for the best metal rake, this well-made lawn rake is solid and strong with a rust-resistant stainless steel head and an ash handle.
+It's a heavier rake at 1.16kg, with a thick, chunky handle that's 160cm long and ideal for taller gardeners, allowing them to work without putting strain on the back, but it may not be comfortable for smaller gardeners.
+However, it feels well balanced and comfortable to use, and rakes really well.
+The angled tines easily tackle moss and thatch in the lawn, but also handle themselves well in borders to drag out leaves, thanks to the spreader bar across the head that ensures constant pressure.
+It comes with a 10-year warranty.

 RRP: £12.99